hibajamal/CIA3Q1/README.md

 Run the Gridworld/GridWorld.exe file to run the final simulation.

-For implementation purposes: see Assets/Scripts/Grid.cs in function ValueIteration(theta, discount).
+For implementation purposes: see Assets/Scripts/Grid.cs and function ValueIteration(theta, discount).